ayushmanchhabra/khuraphati/README.md

 Usage:

-./aos.sh (h)elp ..Get information on how to use this script ./aos.sh (e)xtract com.package.name /path/to/out/dir /path/to/adb/exe ..Extract APK(s) from Android device using Android Debug Bridge (adb)
+./aos.sh help ..Get information on how to use this script ./aos.sh extract com.package.name /path/to/out/dir /path/to/adb/exe ..Extract APK(s) from Android device using Android Debug Bridge (adb)
 ```

 ## web.sh